SRIDHAR3131/Twitter-scraper/README.md

 To use this project, you will need to install the snscrape, pymongo, and streamlit libraries.
-You can do this by running the following commands:
+You can do this by running the following commands in terminal for other os refer the document:

         pip install snscrape